robjg/oddjob/README.txt

 Oddjob-1.1.0
 ============

+** Please note that many jobs are not serialisation compatible with previous versions.
+You may need to delete persistent stores before upgrading. **

 Changes in 1.1.0
 ----------------
 - Fixed a bug where a timer with skipMissedRuns re-ran again when the timer